SustainableLivingLab/Repair_Kopitiam_CAD/README.md

 ## Format
 **Files to be included**
-- Common CAD files / STL
+- Common CAD files / STLs.
-- Rendered picture of the parts
+- Rendered picture of the parts.
 - Photos of the printed parts. (optional)
 - Photos of the part installed. (optional)
-- Photos of the replaced part (optional)
+- Photos of the replaced parts. (optional)
+- Readme.txt that includes printing instructions, credits and other info.

 **File naming**
 e.g. Brand-Model-Name of parts.stl